DENT 7001 - Oral Epidemiology

 - encouraged and valued in all aspects of learning

 Required ResourcesThere is no set textbook for this course.
 All resources, including links to journal articles and reading lists, will be disseminated via MyUni/Canvas.
 Learning outcome 2 requires a computer and statistical package.

 Recommended ResourcesThere is no set textbook for this course.
 Recommended resources will generally be publicly available research reports and government reports.
 The list will be updated and communicated each time the course is offered.
-All resources, including links to journal articles and reading lists, will be disseminated via MyUni/Canvas
+All resources, including links to journal articles and reading lists, will be disseminated via MyUni/Canvas.

 Learning & Teaching Activities